-PSY 4223 Psychological Testing - 3 hours (Spring even years)
+PSY 4223 Psychological Testing - 3 hours (On demand)

 Survey of the field of psychological testing with emphasis on types of tests, validity and reliability.
-Prerequisites: PSY 2063 and BEH 3243.
+Prerequisites: PSY 2063 and BEH 2243.

 PSY 4243 Pre-Marital Counseling - 3 hours (On Demand)

 An applied course designed to give the student a working knowledge of premarital counseling.
 Focus will be given to assessment tools, biblical foundation of marriage and the premarital counseling process.
 Prerequisite: 64 hours completed.